Breaking the Mould Group Blog

 How does Benefits in Kind affect employers and employees?

-Employees: Everyone on the payroll, including company directors, needs to report all their income (including perks and benefits) and pay the correct taxes on them.
-This includes any benefits not already covered by the ETI system, which employees need to declare on their tax returns.
+Employees: Everyone on the payroll, including company directors, must report all their income (including perks and benefits) and pay the correct taxes.
+This includes any benefits not already covered by the ETI system, which employees must declare on their tax returns.
 This is because employees might receive taxable benefits their company doesn't know about, like a gift from a client.

 Exempt Benefits :

-1. The first £900 worth of benefits you get from your employer (excluding cars, accommodation, and stock options).
+1. You get the first £900 worth of benefits from your employer (excluding cars, accommodation, and stock options).

-2. Employer contributions to approved pension plans. (both company and personal plans approved by Guernsey law).
+2. Employer contributions to approved pension plans.
+(Both company and personal plans are approved by Guernsey law).

 3. Mandatory social security contributions your employer pays for you.